onzfonz/comp227/src/content/5/en/part5b.md

 </div>
 ```

-Unlike the "normal" props we've seen before, <i>children</i> is automatically added by React and always exists.
+Unlike the "normal" props we've seen before, ***children*** is automatically added by React and always exists.
-If a component is defined with an automatically closing */>* tag, like this:
+If a component is defined with an automatically closing `/>` tag, like this:

 ```js
 <Note